milep/milep.github.com/index.markdown

 This is personal page of Miika Leppänen.
 Here I promote ideas which I think are worth spreading and share notes about software development.

+## Work order management

+We have launched a new application [Work order management](http://www.huollot.fi) for small repair shops to handle work orders.
+Here is a [write up](notes/from-idea-to-launch.html) about it's development.

 ## Laskulomake

 New free service from Eebu: [Print finnish invoices](http://www.laskulomake.fi)